-With this term I indicate what traditionally are the decision aiding models conceived through any operational research, decision theory, artificial intelligence method.
+With this term I indicate what the decision aiding models traditionally are as conceived through any operational research, decision theory or artificial intelligence method.
 Classic decision theoretic approaches will focus their attention on the construction of this model and consider the problem formulation as given.